mlab817/faqs/src/african-swine-fever-asf/what-is-the-government-strategy-in-managing-containing-and-controlling-the-disease.md

 ---
  title: What is the government strategy in managing, containing, and controlling the disease?

-tags: ["government","strategy","managing","containing","controlling","disease"]

  ---

-### African Swine Fever (ASF)
+## African Swine Fever (ASF)

-## What is the government strategy in managing, containing, and controlling the disease?
+# What is the government strategy in managing, containing, and controlling the disease?

  - 1-7-10 Protocol - used in controlling the spread of ASF in an area known to have the disease infection as supported by laboratory evidence implemented as follows: